axlan/robopenguins-blog/_posts/2021-08-24-haunted-doll.md

 For a long time I've wanted to better understand the details of how USB works.
 While this was still a pretty shallow foray into the details, I actually got progressed my understanding at least a little bit.

 First a little background on USB.
 Most people are at least somewhat aware of USB and that it's gone through different cables and speed iterations (<https://en.wikipedia.org/wiki/USB#History>).
 At a super high level generally USB is a way to connect a "device" to a "host".
 Being able to be a USB host or device are actually fairly different problems.
-An MCU acting as a USB host, might be able to have a USB drive plugged into it and read the data, while an MCU acting as a USB host might be able to show up as a USB drive when plugged into a computer.
+An MCU acting as a USB host, might be able to have a USB drive plugged into it and read the data, while an MCU acting as a USB device might be able to show up as a USB drive when plugged into a computer.
 Here I'll be talking about adding USB device capabilities to an MCU.

 The USB specification of USB interfaces is very generic.
 You can specify entirely custom devices that require special drivers, or you can conform to some pre-specified interfaces and use the built in drivers.
 In this case I'm trying to conform to the human interface device ([HID](https://www.usb.org/hid)) standard for a keyboard.
 Even here's there's some room for customization, but I need at least the minimal functionality of sending keypresses, modifier keys, and receiving the LEDs to light.
 Basically this entails making the device correctly advertise its capabilities and handling the input and output packets this specifies.